charlesqu666/SpacerScope/README.md

 ### Commercial SaaS Warning

 AGPL-3.0 Section 13 requires that if you offer SpacerScope as a network service (e.g., "gRNA Design API" or "Hosted CRISPR Analysis Platform"), **you must provide the complete corresponding source code of your service to the users**, including all backend modifications and surrounding platform code.
-This effectively prohibits proprietary commercial wrapping of this tool without full source disclosure.

 **Source Code**: https://github.com/charlesqu666/SpacerScope